YouTube - Alouette III

 The large cockpit windows of the Alouette III provide the pilot and co-pilot with an excellent view, necessary for search and rescue missions.
 The helicopter is capable of carrying up to 1,650 lbs. on a sling, or internally.

 The Alouette III is equipped with skis for operations when landing on snow.
-Its small size, low weight, and easy handling make it practical to operate in areas not assessable to larger helicopters.
+Its small size, low weight, and easy handling make it practical to operate in areas not accessible to larger helicopters.

 Over 2,000 Alouette III helicopters were produced through 1985.
 Many of them are still flying today.